solid/specification/README.md

 ## Participation

-All substantive contributors to any Work Items must be members of the Solid CG.
+All substantive contributors to Work Items must be members of the Solid CG.
 It’s easy to [join the CG](https://www.w3.org/community/solid/join) if you’d like to contribute.
+Guests are welcome but do not have voting rights.

 Anyone can join the [Solid specification chat](https://gitter.im/solid/specification).